pkesavulu/kesava_documentation/git_commands.md

 > Next try to commit this code in local machine use this command :git commit -m "chaged confict code"

-> all conflicts are fixed.
+> All conflicts are fixed and local changes also automatically fixed.